kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 - Upload a local disk image to a PVC

-This document deals with the third use case.
+This document for now deals with the third use case and covers the HTTP based import use case at the end of the BlogPost.
 So you should have CDI installed in your cluster, a VM disk that you’d like to upload, and virtctl in your path.

 Lets begin by installing the latest CDI release [here](https://github.com/kubevirt/containerized-data-importer/releases) (currently v1.9.0)